 The Fund invests primarily in shares listed on the Johannesburg Stock Exchange (JSE).
-The Fund may buy foreign assets up to a maximum of 25% of the Fund, with an additional 5% allowed for African ex-SA investments.
+The Fund can invest a maximum of 30% offshore, with an additional 10% allowed for investments in Africa outside of South Africa.
 The Fund invests the bulk of its foreign allowance in equity funds managed by Orbis Investment Management Limited, our offshore investment partner.
 The Fund is typically fully invested in shares.
 Returns are likely to be volatile, especially over short- and medium-term periods.